 Although I admit never eating a nacho I didn’t like, I recently met tater tot nachos, known as Totchos.
 My daughter, Kristyn, told my husband and me to try out a little Mexican restaurant called Dela Libre, not far from our house.
 Not only do they have a vegan menu, but they also have vegan tater tot nachos on the menu.

 Having never experienced such a phenomenon, we, of course, ordered tater tot nachos.
 Let’s just say the world of nachos changed forever.
+Enjoy and Share this great Vegan Tater Tot Nachos Recipe with your family and friends.

 WHAT IN THE WORLD ARE TATOR TOT NACHOS ANYWAY?